xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

 ## Linux Network Architecture

-A bigger picture could be helpful here.
+Packet processing has a lot to do with host's operating system.
+A bigger picture could be helpful here (e.g., for Linux systems take a look at [these slides](https://compas.cs.stonybrook.edu/~nhonarmand/courses/sp17/cse506/slides/14-net.pdf) from [Professor Nima Honarmand](https://compas.cs.stonybrook.edu/~nhonarmand/)'s OS course).
 As summarized in [this Cloudlfare's blog post](https://blog.cloudflare.com/how-we-built-spectrum/), commonly, there are two distinct layers in the inbound packet path:
 - IP firewall: It is usually a stateless piece of software (let us ignore `conntrack` and IP fragment reassembly for now).
 The firewall analyzes IP packets and decides whether to `ACCEPT` or `DROP` them.
 - Network stack: Its main task is to dispatch inbound IP packets into sockets, which are then handled by userspace applications.